RareSkills/learn-solidity/content/30-launch-and-verify-nft-foundry.md

 ****

-(This shouldn’t be used as it is considered comprised already.)
+(This shouldn’t be used as it is considered compromised already.)

 ### **Put the Etherscan key and private key of the wallet in your environment variables**